-The School of Health Sciences is composed of nine programs presenting both university-parallel and occupationally-oriented majors, leading to an associate in applied science.
+The School of Health Sciences is composed of several programs presenting both university-parallel and occupationally-oriented majors, leading to an associate in applied science or a certificate.
 Graduates from the programs are prepared for professional licensure, university transfer or immediate employment.
-The degree programs are: Dental Hygiene, EMT-Paramedic, Invasive Cardiovascular Technology, Mortuary Science, Nursing, Polysomnography Respiratory Care, Radiological Technology and Surgical Technology.
-There also are six certificate programs: Bereavement Studies, Dental Assisting, Diagnostic Medical Sonography, Echocardiography, EMT-Paramedic and Surgical Technology.

 The Science Center offers students an up-to-date facility, coupled with state-of-the-art equipment.
 As a complement to this asset, the School of Health Sciences has made a wide variety of computer technology available for student use.